-- Your caregiver will cut through your conjunctiva (the outer layer of your eye).
+- Your healthcare provider will cut through your conjunctiva (the outer layer of your eye).
 Extra fluid will be drained from the area behind your retina.
 Your retina will be reattached with a tool that uses cold, heat, or a laser.

-- Your caregiver may put a gas bubble inside your eyeball to help keep it round during surgery.
-Your caregiver will stitch a buckle on the sclera near your retina.
+- Your healthcare provider may put a gas bubble inside your eyeball to help keep it round during surgery.
+Your healthcare provider will stitch a buckle on the sclera near your retina.
 The buckle may be a tiny sponge or a small rubber band.
 The buckle creates a small dent that stops fluid from building up behind your retina.
-Your caregiver may wash your eye with antibiotic medicine.
+Your healthcare provider may wash your eye with antibiotic medicine.
 He will close the muscles and layers of your eye with stitches.

 After your surgery:

 You will be taken to a room where you can rest.
-Do not get out of bed until caregivers say it is okay.
+Do not get out of bed until healthcare providers say it is okay.
 You may have a patch over your eye.
 If a gas bubble was put in your eye during surgery, you may need to position your head a certain way.
-When caregivers see that you are okay, you may go home.
+When healthcare providers see that you are okay, you may go home.
 If you are staying in the hospital, you will be taken to your room.